My Colorectal Cancer Consultant

 is also used, most notably for primary rectal tumours that need to be reduced in size before surgery and often with chemotherapy.
 Radiation therapy is also used in the treatment of colorectal cancer that has spread to other organs such as the liver.

 uses medicines that travel through the bloodstream, reaching and affecting cells throughout the body.
-Examples of systemic therapies include chemotherapy, biologic (targeted) therapies and immunotherapies.
+Examples of systemic therapies include chemotherapy, targeted therapies and immunotherapies.
 Chemotherapy is usually recommended for stage IV colorectal cancer and it may be given on its own or in combination with targeted therapies.

 With the introduction of precision medicine or personalized medicine, the patient’s genomic profile now guides treatment selection to optimize treatment response, which may improve patient outcomes.
 Tumour profiling is providing the necessary information on genetic mutations to guide selection of therapeutic options to enhance the patient journey.